Stephen Cleobury (1948 – 2019)

-Stephen Cleobury has for over 30 years been associated with the choir of King’s College, Cambridge.
-His work there has brought him into fruitful relationships with many leading orchestras and soloists, among them the Academy of Ancient Music, the Philharmonia and Britten Sinfonia and he has worked with many artists – singers and instrumentalists – of international repute.
-At King’s, he has sought to maintain and enhance the reputation of the world-famous choir, considerably broadening the daily service repertoire, commissioning new music from leading composers, principally for the annual Festival of Nine Lessons and Carols, and developing its activities in broadcasting, recording and touring.
-He has conceived and introduced the highly successful Easter at King’s festival, from which the BBC regularly broadcasts, and a series of high-profile performances throughout the year, Concerts at King’s, which brings to the chapel many world-class performers, including in recent years singers Bryn Terfel, Andreas Scholl, Gerald Finley, instrumentalists Alison Balsom, Jennifer Pike and Rachel Podger, and groups such as the Monteverdi Choir and the Vienna Boys’ Choir.
+Stephen Cleobury was for over 30 years associated with the choir of King’s College, Cambridge.
+His work there brought him into fruitful relationships with many leading orchestras and soloists, among them the Academy of Ancient Music, the Philharmonia and Britten Sinfonia and he worked with many artists – singers and instrumentalists – of international repute.
+At King’s, he sought to maintain and enhance the reputation of the world-famous choir, considerably broadening the daily service repertoire, commissioning new music from leading composers, principally for the annual Festival of Nine Lessons and Carols, and developing its activities in broadcasting, recording and touring.
+He conceived and introduced the highly successful Easter at King’s festival, from which the BBC regularly broadcasts, and a series of high-profile performances throughout the year, Concerts at King’s, which brings to the chapel many world-class performers, including in recent years singers Bryn Terfel, Andreas Scholl, Gerald Finley, instrumentalists Alison Balsom, Jennifer Pike and Rachel Podger, and groups such as the Monteverdi Choir and the Vienna Boys’ Choir.
 One of his most exciting innovations was the first live simultaneous transmission of a concert (Handel’s Messiah) direct to cinemas across Europe and North America.
-Recently the choir has started its own record label.
+Recently, the choir started its own record label.

-Stephen’s influence has extended to many other choirs through the organ scholars he has trained: the choirs at Norwich Cathedral, St George’s Chapel, Windsor, Trinity College Cambridge, New College and Magdalen College Oxford, St Mary’s Cathedral, Limerick, and St Mary’s Cathedral, Sydney, are all run by former organ scholars of Stephen, while other choral and organ scholars who have passed through the choir during Stephen’s time now pursue careers as conductors and as eminent organ soloists.
+Stephen’s influence extended to many other choirs through the organ scholars he trained: the choirs at Norwich Cathedral, St George’s Chapel, Windsor, Trinity College Cambridge, New College and Magdalen College Oxford, St Mary’s Cathedral, Limerick, and St Mary’s Cathedral, Sydney, are all run by former organ scholars of Stephen, while other choral and organ scholars who have passed through the choir during Stephen’s time now pursue careers as conductors and as eminent organ soloists.